19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of income derived from asset securitisation transaction

-13P\.—(1) There shall be exempt from tax, subject to such conditions as may be prescribed by regulations, income derived by an approved securitisation company resident in Singapore from asset securitisation transaction entered into during the period from 27th February 2004 to 1st December 2013 (both dates inclusive).
+13P\.—(1) There shall be exempt from tax, subject to such conditions as may be prescribed by regulations, income derived by an approved securitisation company resident in Singapore from asset securitisation transaction entered into during the period from 27th February 2004 to 31st December 2013 (both dates inclusive).

 [34/2008 wef 16/12/2008]

 [34/2005]

-(2) Regulations made under subsection (1) may provide for the deduction of expenses, allowances, losses and donations of an approved securitisation company otherwise than in accordance with this Act.
+(2) Regulations made under subsection (1) may provide for the deduction of expenses, allowances and losses of an approved securitisation company otherwise than in accordance with this Act.

 [34/2005]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (3) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved securitisation company which has been exempted from tax under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 6 years (if that year of assessment is 2007 or a preceding year of assessment) or 4 years (if that year of assessment is 2008 or a subsequent year of assessment) after that expiration of that year of assessment, make such assessment or additional assessment on the company as may appear to be necessary in order to make good any loss of tax.